2013. USA. Directed by Olivia Huynh. No dialogue. A boy in an abandoned observatory tries to show the city something incredible.

 Enjoy new and classic family-friendly short films, engaging discussions, and suggestions for follow-up activities in the Museum’s galleries.
 This program is for individual families of up to two adults and up to three kids.

-Tickets: Free tickets are distributed on a first-come, first-served basis starting at 10:00 a.m. on the day of the program at the reception desk in the Education and Research Building, at 4 West 54th Street.
-Tickets are also distributed at the information desk in the Museum’s main lobby.
+Tickets: Free tickets are distributed on a first-come, first-served basis starting at 10:00 a.m. on the day of the program at the information desk in the Education and Research Building, at 4 West 54 Street.

 Contact: (212) 708-9805 or email@example.com